inseven/incontext/README.md

 - Test that the relative paths are correct for the destination directory; this likely needs to be per-importer, but it would be much easier if we had a way to generate these as part of the site so importers don't have to think too hard
 - Store the origin mime type in the database and expose through `DocumentContext`
-- Provide a simple, clean API to inline a relative document
-- Resolve
-  - Introduce a render-time `resolve` method that can figure out what happened to a document and include it
-  - The current `resolve` implementation is hand-tuned and isn't guaranteed to work with new document types

-- Test resolving relative paths '.'
-- Support building to a custom build destination; this will make it much easier to use for GitHub Pages based deployments

 ## License